Curaçao national football team: Current squad

-The following 24 players were called up for the Nations League match against Canada and the friendly against Argentina on 25 and 28 March 2023, respectively.
+The following players were called up for the 2026 FIFA World Cup qualification matches against Bermuda and Jamaica on 13 and 18 November 2025; respectively.

-Caps and goals as of 26 November 2022, after the match against Suriname.
+Caps and goals as of 18 November 2025, after the match against Jamaica.

 Recent call-ups

 The following players have been called up for the team in the last twelve months.

-RET Player retired from the national team.
+RET = Player retired from the national team.